Adapted by Philip Goulding

 Kate O'Mara and Steven Pinder in The Titfield Thunderbolt at the Queen's Theatre, Hornchurch, directed by Bob Carlton.
 Photograph by Nobby Clark.

-whose grandfather started the railway.
+grandfather started the railway.
 Her diatribe against the interfering little Hitlers who run England with their clipboards memorably captures the subversive spirit of Ealing comedy.
-For
+For collectors of

 A big, gallant dollop of imagination.
 Engaging comedy.
 A happy evening, perfect for grandparents and children.
 And steam-train enthusiasts.
 (Daily Mail)